-Compute Engine enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-GCP also offers free trial quotas that provide limited access for projects to help you explore GCP on a free trial basis.
+Compute Engine enforces quotas on resource usage to prevent abuse and accidental usage, and to protect users from undesirable effects of other accounts.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.

 Checking your quota

-To check the available quota for resources in your project, go to the Quotas page in the Google Cloud Platform Console.
+Each project's quota is different.
+To check the available quota for a project, go to the Quotas page in the Google Cloud Console.

 myproject with your own project ID: